Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 4. Features of mixed infection

-In recent years, an atypical course of gonorrhea has often been observed against the background of simultaneous infection with gonococcus, chlamydia, mycoplasmas, Trichomonas, etc. In this case, the classic symptoms of gonorrhea fade into the background.
-A mixed infection is more difficult to treat, often becomes chronic.
+IN last years often observed atypical course gonorrhea against the background of simultaneous infection with gonococcus, chlamydia, mycoplasma, trichomonas, etc. In this case, the classic symptoms of gonorrhea fade into the background.
+Mixed infection is more difficult to treat and more often becomes chronic.

 4.1.
 Chlamydia

 Against the background of chlamydia, the incubation period of gonorrhea is often extended to three months.
-Mixed chlamydial-gonococcal infection tends to be chronic, difficult to cure after the first course of antibiotics, usually requires the use of provocative techniques.
+Mixed chlamydial-gonococcal infection has a tendency to chronic course, difficult to cure after the first course of antibiotics, as a rule, requires the use of provocative techniques.

-Trichomonas are single-celled microorganisms that can "mask" as human cells and "escape" from immunity.
+Trichomonas are single-celled microorganisms that can “disguise” as human cells and “evade” the immune system.

 Another property of them is to penetrate deep into the tissues of the host.
-Gonococci are able to stay inside Trichomonas for quite a long time and "hide" from adverse environmental conditions.
+Gonococci are capable of quite long time to be inside Trichomonas and “hide” from unfavorable environmental conditions.

 Simply put, prescribing antibiotics may not be effective.
-Gonococci that exist inside Trichomonas survive, and then begin to multiply actively.
+Gonococci existing inside Trichomonas survive and then begin to actively reproduce.

-For this reason, a combined infection (gonorrhea + trichomoniasis) tends to have a long undulating course with a high risk of chronicity.
+For this reason, a combined infection (gonorrhea + trichomoniasis) tends to have a long, wave-like course with high risk chronicity.

 Its symptoms depend on the state of the body and the depth of the inflammatory process:

-1. 1 With good immunity - an asymptomatic course, the presence of scant discharge with an unpleasant odor, soreness or just a feeling of discomfort during intercourse, urination.
+1. 1 When good immunity– low-symptomatic course, the presence of scanty discharge with an unpleasant odor, pain or simply a feeling of discomfort during sexual intercourse or urination.

-2. 2 When the defenses are weakened - pain during urination, foamy, mucopurulent discharge with an unpleasant odor, discomfort, soreness and slight bleeding are observed during sexual intercourse.
+2. 2 When the defenses are weakened - pain when urinating, foamy, mucopurulent discharge with an unpleasant odor, discomfort, pain and slight bleeding are observed during sexual intercourse.

 Gonorrhea can also be combined with diseases such as syphilis, genital herpes, HPV infection, HIV, candidiasis and others.